Tutorial: loading the university data model¶

 Graphically the finished DAG looks like this:

-What happened in the background?
+What happened in the background?¶

-The four assets have been rebuilt and loaded into the ready layer of the physical data store: ready-layer
+The four assets have been rebuilt and loaded into the ready layer of

-The ingested raw-data has been archived under the DAG execution date: ingest-archive
+The ingested raw-data has been archived under the DAG execution date:

-…as well as the previous versions of the data assets: ready-archive (note: we did not include an archival operator for enrollment_summary in the university DAG)
+…as well as the previous versions of the data assets:

-Collected metadata
+Collected metadata¶

 One of Airtunnel’s additional benefits is, that it extends Airflow’s metadata model with data on load status, ingested raw files and lineage.